jKubalec/collab-edit/README.md

 ## TODOs:
 + CollabActor fails after user logs out
-+ Retain does not synchronize position (updateContent broken in Quill)
++ Replace Quill - retain does not synchronize position (updateContent broken in Quill)
 + Snapshots to Mongo?
++ FE in scala.js?